 8. Munich, Germany.

 Munich enjoys a reputation as one of Europe’s top business centers.
-The businesses established in this city enjoy self-promotion, availability of qualified staff with good quality life, well-developed infrastructure systems in telecommunications, internal transportation, and external transportation, and freedom from pollution.
+The businesses established in this city enjoy self-promotion, availability of qualified staff with good quality of life, well-developed infrastructure systems in telecommunications, internal transportation, and external transportation, and freedom from pollution.

-However, availability of office space, value for money for office space and cost of staff remain quite high in the city.
+However, availability of office space, value for money for office space, and cost of staff remain quite high in the city.